innocenthacker404/First-Repository/README.md

-this is a mini project of HTML, CSS & JavaScript!
+This is a mini project of HTML, CSS & JavaScript!